 Transite asbestos was a common product used to vent gas appliances such as furnaces, boilers, and water heaters in older homes in Minnesota.
+It was also used for sub-slab ductwork, which I wrote about here: Transite vs. Sub-slab ducts.
 This material is no longer used because the interior of the vent can deteriorate and flake apart, collapsing in on itself.
 That, and it contains asbestos.
 Once the interior of the flue deteriorates it can get blocked, causing hazardous exhaust gases from the appliance to vent back into the home, rather than be carried to the exterior.

-The photos below show a transite asbestos chimney flue liner found during an inspection of a 1955 built home in Columbia Heights.
+The photos below show a transite asbestos chimney flue liner I found during an inspection of a 1955-built home in Columbia Heights.
 The top of the flue liner had fallen off the chimney, and the interior had collapsed in on itself, causing the water heater to backdraft.
 This first photo shows what the chimney looked like from the roof.

-I had to bring a ladder onto the roof to get to the top of the chimney to get a look down the section on the far right.
+I had to bring a ladder onto the roof to get to the top of the chimney to look down the section on the far right.

 Here’s the top section of the transite flue liner that had fallen off of the chimney.